alfredbaudisch/alfredbaudisch.com/content/posts/2022-08-12-how-to-properly-setup-git-for-unreal-engine-unity-and-godot-projects.md

 In order to have a Git repository for a game development project, the repository must be properly set with [Git LFS](https://git-lfs.github.com/), otherwise Git is going to make full copies of binary files.
 With Git LFS you can also version control huge files (in the size of GBs).

-But it can be tricky to understand the correct workflow to setup Git LFS, also it’s common to add LFS to a repository but incorrectly track binary files with the normal Git workflow instead of LFS (due to wrong setup order and incorrect `lfs track`).
+But it can be tricky to understand the correct workflow to setup Git LFS, also it's common to add LFS to a repository but incorrectly track binary files with the normal Git workflow instead of LFS (due to wrong setup order and incorrect `lfs track`).

-Before we move forward, understand that **when I talk about “binary files” I mean “assets” (meshes, textures, sounds, etc.), anything that is not source-code**.
+Before we move forward, understand that **when I talk about "binary files" I mean "assets" (meshes, textures, sounds, etc.), anything that is not source-code**.
 In the case of Unreal Engine, everything is an asset, including Blueprints (because BP files are binaries) – with the exception of C++ files, of course.

-> When using Git LFS, your commits will point to a lightweight reference object instead of pointing back to the binary file (you’re actually pushing the original binary file to an LFS repo).
+> When using Git LFS, your commits will point to a lightweight reference object instead of pointing back to the binary file (you're actually pushing the original binary file to an LFS repo).
 >
 > [Save Time with Git LFS](https://www.gitkraken.com/learn/git/git-lfs)

 ## Setup

-If you still don’t have a Git repository set in your project folder, initialize the repository and install LFS.
+If you still don't have a Git repository set in your project folder, initialize the repository and install LFS.

 ```
 git init
 git lfs install
 ```

 Track the folders and subfolders that will contain binary assets.
-To track a parent folder and all of its children and subfolders recursively add two “**”:
+To track a parent folder and all of its children and subfolders recursively add two "**":

 ```
 \# Unreal Engine: